Female education in STEM: Learning achievement in STEM education

 Data on gender differences in learning achievement present a complex picture, depending on what is measured (subject, knowledge acquisition against knowledge application), the level of education/age of students, and geographic location.
 Overall, women's participation has been increasing, but significant regional variations exist.
 For example, where data are available in Africa, Latin America and the Caribbean, the gender gap is largely in favor of boys in mathematics achievement in secondary education.
-In contrast, in the Arab States, girls perform better than boys in both subjects in primary and secondary education.
-As with the data on participation, national and regional variations in data on learning achievement suggest the presence of contextual factors affecting girls’ and women's engagement in these fields.
-Girls’ achievement seems to be stronger in science than mathematics and where girls do better than boys, the score differential is up to three times higher than where boys do better.
+In contrast, in the Arab States, girls perform better than boys in primary and secondary education.
+As with the data on participation, national and regional variations in data on learning achievement suggest the presence of contextual factors affecting girls' and women's engagement in these fields.
+Girls' achievement seems to be stronger in science than mathematics and where girls do better than boys, the score differential is up to three times higher than where boys do better.
 Girls tend to outperform boys in certain sub-topics such as biology and chemistry but do less well in physics and earth science.

 The gender gap has fallen significantly in science in secondary education among TIMSS trend countries: 14 out of 17 participating countries had no gender gap in science in 2015, compared to only one in 1995.
 However, the data are less well known outside of these 17 countries.
-The gender gap in boys' favor is slightly bigger in mathematics but improvements over time in girls’ favor are also observed in certain countries, despite the important regional variations.
+The gender gap in boys' favor is slightly bigger in mathematics but improvements over time in girls' favor are also observed in certain countries, despite the important regional variations.
 Gender differences are observed within mathematical sub-topics with girls outperforming boys in topics such as algebra and geometry but doing less well in "number".
-Girls’ performance is stronger in assessments that measure knowledge acquisition than those measuring knowledge application.
+Girls' performance is stronger in assessments that measure knowledge acquisition than those measuring knowledge application.
 Country coverage in terms of data availability is quite limited while data are collected at a different frequency and against different variables in the existing studies.
 There are large gaps in our knowledge of the situation in low- and middle-income countries in sub-Saharan Africa, Central Asia, and South and West Asia, particularly at the secondary level.